FC Obolon Kyiv: Obolon Brovar

 For the second season in the second league "Obolon Brovar" took second place and went into the first league.

 The season of 2015/2016, the "Brewers" finished at a high third place and were close to raising in the Premier League.
 The season was held mediocre by the team, however, in the Ukrainian Cup reached the 1/8 finals where the penalty kick lost to MFC Mykolaiv.

 Obolon (2020 re-renaming)

 In August 2020 Obolon-Brovar Kyiv was renamed (again) to Obolon Kyiv.
 The club's logo was changed accordingly.
+The 2022-23 season saw Obolon Kyiv get promoted to the Ukrainian Premier League for the 2023-24 season.
+They finished 14th in the league but beat Livyi Bereh Kyiv in the play-offs (1–0 home, 1–1 away).

 Stadium

 The club originally played at its Zmina Stadium.

 Since 2002, it plays at Obolon Arena, while Zmina Stadium is used by its football academy Sports school Zmina Kyiv.
 Unlike Zmina Stadium that is located closer to the city's centre, Obolon Arena is located right on northern outskirts of Kyiv on vulytsia Pivnichna (Northern Street).